 Saturday, February 16th, 2013

-My son Michael and I are running the Boston Marathon April 15th.
+(Side note: Michael and I finished the 2013 Boston Marathon.
+I ran 3:32 and Michael ran 4 hours.
+What happened after we finished was horrible but the experience of running the Boston Marathon was incredible.
+Probably the most exciting running event I have ever run.)
+My son Michael and I are running the Boston Marathon April 15, 2013.
 I have not run a marathon since 1983 and I thought I was done with them.
 The 1983 Honolulu Marathon was my 10th and my fastest.
 I finished in 3:19 but it was so tough.
 I started to blister at two miles and by the time I finished both feet looked and felt terrible.
 I just did not think my body was cut out to do a marathon.
 But maybe a lot of the problem was that I was not doing enough training.
 I was publishing Runner's World and found it hard to get in more than twenty miles per mile.
 Many weeks less than that.